 What NOT to Include:

-Action Step: Submit your appeal once — then wait.
-Submitting multiple appeals for the same issue creates a backlog and typically slows your review time.
+Action Step: Prepare all documents before opening the form.
+You have 60 minutes once the session starts.
+Submit your appeal once, then wait.
+Multiple submissions for the same issue create a backlog and slow your review time.

 Keep Customer Acquisition Running